bof-ci/test-devops/SOLUTION.md

     ps aux                                              # see that service is running curl -i localhost:8800                              # see that service is responding

-So according to the app container, service is running fine.
-Looks for bad wiring between the two containers?
+According to the app container, service is running fine.
+Looks like bad wiring between the two containers?
 Log into LB container and see if we can connect.

-    docker ps
-    docker exec -it -u root 9aca2870a04e /bin/bash apt-get update && apt-get install -y procps curl netcat  # install tools curl -i testserver:8800                                 # no dice!
+    docker ps                                                # find docker container id docker exec -it -u root 9aca2870a04e /bin/bash           # log in apt-get update && apt-get install -y procps curl netcat  # install tools curl -i testserver:8800                                  # no dice!

 Okay, so the LB container can't connect to the app container.
 Looking at the docker-compose, there's no port listing for the app container, so tried adding that in.
 That got us some progress.
+We were getting

     $ curl localhost:8800
     curl: (7) Failed to connect to localhost port 8800: Connection refused